War Babies (1932 film)

 War Babies is a 1932 American comedy short film directed by Charles Lamont.
 It is the second in a series of eight one-reelers that satirized adult films and themes called Baby Burlesks.
 The casts in the series are pre-schoolers dressed in adult costumes on top and diapers fastened with large safety pins on the bottom.
+War Babies takes place in a cafe, where children pose as adults, specifically musicians, soldiers, a bar keep, and a dancer.

-Shirley has her first onscreen kiss with Eugene Butler.
-Others in the cast are Georgie Billings, Philip Hurlic and Ashley Shepherd.
+The short film stars Shirley Temple, who was three at the time of filming.
+War Babies was Temple's first speaking role and she has her first onscreen kiss with Eugene Butler.
+Others in the cast are Georgie Billings, Philip Hurlic, Ted Frye, Georgie Smith, and Ashley Shepherd.
 In 2009, the film was available on DVD.